+FUTURE

+SACK IN THE REAL WORLD

 When we spoke to people about the future for this trend, for some it was simply about voice working more seamlessly and in the background.
 For others it was about more obvious and tangible things - a world where doors open at our command, where lessons are taught by voice assistants whilst teachers simply monitor the room.
 Some even thought further ahead and forecast a future beyond voice technology, where our surroundings read our thoughts and desires altogether taking away the need for us to speak aloud.
 Although these imaginations vary widely, they all share a utopian dream of a world that works for us, making our lives more interactive, and overall, easier.

-integrated into everything.
+of millennials think that in the next 10 years, voice technology will just surround us in the air "I think that in ten years' time Google will be integrated into everything.
 You won't have to go on a computer or a smartphone, you'll be able to say anything, anywhere, any language, any accent and it will get it right."
-Male, Parent, London imagining voice assistants teaching in schools.

-"Voice activation will die out and then suddenly you will have visual tracking in your house where you can wave, and your TV goes away or something."
-Female, Millennial, London mindful media
+Male, Parent, London "Voice activation will die out and then suddenly you will have visual tracking in your house where you can wave, and your TV goes away or something."
+Female, Millennial, London